makerdao/market-maker-keeper/README.md

                         Amount of ETH which will never be deposited so the keeper can cover gas --min-eth-balance MIN_ETH_BALANCE
-                        Minimum ETH balance below which keeper with either terminate or not start at all --min-eth-deposit MIN_ETH_DEPOSIT
+                        Minimum ETH balance below which keeper will cease operation
+  --min-eth-deposit MIN_ETH_DEPOSIT
                         Minimum amount of ETH that can be deposited in one transaction